-3.12 Waste: The third report for the new region of Mid and South-West Wales Waste Planning Monitoring Report covers the period 2023-24.
+3.12 Waste: The fourth report for the new region of Mid and South-West Wales Waste Planning Monitoring Report covers the period 2024-25.
 Information on the region's waste management / resources recovery facilities is required in order to monitor implementation of 'Towards Zero Waste: One Wales One Planet (TZW, 2010) - The Overarching Waste Strategy Document for Wales'.
-The report was submitted to Welsh Government in March 2024.
+The report was submitted to Welsh Government in March 2025.
 It is yet to be published, but highlights the following key findings:

 - Overall, the region is meeting targets in respect of reducing local authority collected waste, increasing recycling and composting and reducing landfilled biodegradable municipal waste, reusing, recovering and recycling industrial and commercial waste and construction and demolition waste and reducing the amounts of hazardous waste landfilled. - There has been a steady increase in recycling and composting rates over the years.
 The Mid and SW Wales region has consistently performed better than Wales as a whole for most of the last nine years, and the Towards Net Zero target of achieving at least 64% recycling by 2019/20 was achieved at both the regional and Wales level.
-Whilst there was a slight reduction at the regional level in the most recent reporting period (2021/22), the 2024/25 target of 70% (which Pembrokeshire has already met for the third consecutive year) looks achievable. - The predicted remaining landfill capacity for the region is 6.1 years, (an increase in voidspace from last year's 5.5 years).
-Whilst this has not dropped below the 5 year trigger set out in Technical Advice Note 21: Waste - the threshold identified for pursuing any action which may be necessary to facilitate future landfill provision - the situation would suggest that preliminary discussions in terms of appropriate actions should be considered by the stakeholders concerned.
-This would include Welsh Government, Natural Resources Wales, local authorities (both Planning and Waste Teams) as well as the Waste Industry.
+Whilst there was a slight reduction at the regional level in the 2021/22 reporting period, the 2024/25 target of 70% recycling has already been achieved collectively in the region in the 2023/24 period. - The predicted remaining landfill capacity for the region is only 2.7 years - this figure is now below the 5 year threshold set out in Technical Advice Note 21: Waste - the identified trigger for pursuing any action which may be necessary to facilitate future landfill provision - the situation would suggest that preliminary discussions in terms of appropriate actions should be considered by the stakeholders concerned.
+This would include Welsh Government, Natural

-- Pembrokeshire remains one of only 5 authorities in Wales already meeting the 2024/25 target of 70% for recycling rates, achieving 71.6% in the 2022/23 recording period.
+Resources Wales, local authorities (both Planning and Waste Teams) as well as the Waste Industry.

-Indicator 8 Approval of major development5 unless exceptional circumstances proven Target is 0 Trigger: Approval of 1 proposal where no exceptional circumstances shown
+- Pembrokeshire remains one of only 4 authorities in Wales meeting the 2024/25 target of 70% for recycling rates, achieving over 70% for the past 5 monitoring periods.
+The latest figure is 72% in 2023/24, an increase from 71.6% in 2022/23.

-Year Trigger Target Performance Action Analysis Overview 2021- 2022 1 0 0 Continue Monitoring Performance remains below the Trigger point.
+Indicator 8 Approval of major development 6 unless exceptional circumstances proven Target is 0 Trigger: Approval of 1 proposal where no exceptional circumstances shown Year Trigger Target Performance Action Analysis Overview 2021- 2022 1 0 0 Continue Monitoring Performance remains below the Trigger point.
 2022-2023 1 0 0 Continue Monitoring Performance remains below the Trigger point.
 2023-2024 1 0 0 Continue Monitoring Performance remains below the Trigger point.
+2024-2025 1 0 0 Continue Monitoring Performance remains below the Trigger point.

-5 What constitutes 'major development' and 'exceptional circumstances' in National Parks is defined in Planning Policy Wales.
+6 What constitutes 'major development' and 'exceptional circumstances' in National Parks is defined in Planning Policy Wales.

-Indicator 9Approval of minerals development6 unless exceptional circumstances provenTarget is 0Trigger: Approval of 1 proposal where no exceptional circumstances shown
+Indicator 9Approval of minerals development7 unless exceptional circumstances provenTarget is 0Trigger: Approval of 1 proposal where no exceptional circumstances shown

 Year Trigger Target Performance Action Analysis Overview 2021- 2022 1 0 0 Continue Monitoring Performance remains below the Trigger point.
 2022-2023 1 0 0 Continue Monitoring Performance remains below the Trigger point.
-7 2023- 2024 1 0 0 Continue Monitoring Performance remains below the Trigger point.
+8 2023- 2024 1 0 0 Continue Monitoring Performance remains below the Trigger point.
+2024-2025 1 0 0 Continue Monitoring Performance remains below the Trigger point.